The incredible story behind the invention of conveyor belt sushi

 One day, after a visit to an Asahi beer bottling factory, an idea popped into his head.

-He wondered if a similar conveyor belt system that was used to move the bottles could be adapted to solve his own problem.
+He wondered if a similar conveyor belt system used to move the bottles could be adapted to solve his problem.

-Unfortunately, it wasn’t as simple as that and a number of issues plagued his early designs.
+Unfortunately, it wasn’t as simple as that, and several issues plagued his early designs.

-Secondly, he had to figure out the correct speed to move the plates.
+Secondly, he had to determine the correct speed to move the plates.

 Fortunately, that’s when Shiraishi-san experienced another moment of inspiration: observing a card game.

-Watching the players fan out the cards in their hand gave him the idea of shaping the metal pieces of the belt in the same way.
+Watching the players fan out the cards in their hands gave him the idea of shaping the belt's metal pieces in the same way.

 Eventually, after five years of design and development, the Japanese restauranteur opened his first conveyor belt sushi establishment in 1958.